isg-software/progresspie/README.md

 ## JavaScripts

-This package contains two files:
+This package contains three files:

-* `jquery-progresspiesvg.js`: The jQuery-plugin itself.
+* `jquery-progresspiesvg.js`: The jQuery plug-in itself.
 It may be used stand-alone.
+* `jquery-progresspiesvg-controlIcons.js`: A content plug-in as an addition to the jQuery plug-in above.
+Loading this file on top of jquery-progresspiesvg.js enables you to draw control icons (play, stop, pause) inside ring graphs using the `svgContentPlugin` option of the progresspiesvg plug-in.
-* `progresspiesvgAppl.js`: This is meant to simplify the use for those who do not want to write JavaScript code to apply and configure the plugin.
-This script file may be included into your HTML (in addition to jQuery and the plugin above).
+* `progresspiesvgAppl.js`: This is meant to simplify the use for those who do not want to write JavaScript code to apply and configure the plug-in.
+This script file may be included into your HTML (in addition to jQuery and the plug-in above).
 If you do so, you may insert progresspie charts simply by writing HTML, inserting the percent values and assigning some predefined CSS classes or `data`-Attributes.

 ## Usage

-### Direct usage of the plugin (without `progresspiesvgAppl.js`)
+### Direct usage of the plug-in (without `progresspiesvgAppl.js`)

 #### Basics